BoXHED/BoXHED2.0-source-code/README.md

 pip install jupyter
 ```

-Run the *tutorial.ipynb* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
+Run the *BoXHED2_tutorial.ipynb* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
 Please refer to this file for proper usage of BoXHED2.0.
 ```
 jupyter notebook
 ```